chaitali9497/book-library/README.md

 ##  Features

 -  Browse a list of books
--  Search/filter books (if implemented)
+-  Search/filter books
 -  View details for each book
--  Add/Delete books (if enabled in the UI)
+-  Add/Delete books
 -  Responsive and clean UI